xmos/lib_camera/doc/2_quick_start_guide/Quick_Start_guide.rst

     Make sure xscope_fileio is installed.
 See /utils/README.rst section for more details

 #.
 Ensure that the camera is connected to the board
 #.
-Connect Power Supply and JTAG debugger
+Connect Power Supply and Xtag debugger
 #.
 Build the example using the following commands:

 .. tab:: Linux and Mac